Bronx Zoo: Dinosaur Safari

 Dinosaur Safari takes visitors on a safari ride through a normally off-exhibit 2-acre wooded area and features animatronic dinosaurs from throughout time, starting at 300-million-years ago in the Permian Period and ending 235-million-years later in the Cretaceous Period.
 The ride lasts approximately 20 minutes.
 The "robo-saurs" are manufactured by Billings Productions, who lease them out to sites all over the world.
-The exhibit features more popular species such as the Triceratops and Brachiosaurus, as well as less well-known species such as the Pachycephalosaurus.
+The exhibit features more popular species such as the Tyrannosaurus rex, Triceratops, Stegosaurus, Velociraptor and Brachiosaurus, as well as less well-known species such as the Pachycephalosaurus, Carnotaurus and Spinosaurus.
 The ride's Dilophosaurus spit water at visitors as a nod to the species' acid-spitting abilities in Steven Spielberg's Jurassic Park film and Michael Crichton's novel, even though there is no reason to believe the living animal did so.
 The exhibit originally ran through the summers of 2013 and 2014 and returned for the 2019 season.
+It also returned for the 2022 season as a walking trail, and after a three year hiatus.